 When you talk with people, you’re engaged in dialog.
 In a dialog, you must listen as often as you speak.

 Our first inclination is to tell the story from our perspective, about how what we do makes life better, without listening to the other side of the conversation.
-For your story to fit into the worldview of a buyer or donor, you must first listen and understand how taking action fulfills their goals and aspirations — then how your organization fits into their worldview — not how you fit into theirs.
+For your story to fit into the worldview of a buyer or donor, you must first listen and understand how taking action fulfills their goals and aspirations — then how your organization fits into their worldview — not how their worldview fits into yours.

 The most powerful way to communicate is to invite people into your story, with clarity and consistency, so they listen and engage.